hidden

 The Foundation: Better Portfolios Through Meaningful Diversification

-A better portfolio is defined by its ability to deliver stronger returns for the level of risk taken—resulting in a better risk-reward tradeoff.
-Traditional mixes of stocks and bonds can fall short of this standard, especially during periods of market stress when both asset classes may move in the same direction.
-True diversification requires including assets or strategies that genuinely behave differently across various economic environments.
-Such key diversifiers aim to improve portfolio outcomes by capitalizing on return streams that are less correlated with traditional holdings.
-Trend Following strategies, which capture price trends across a wide range of global markets (including markets not typically owned in many traditional portfolios), are one such example—often performing independently of stocks and bonds, particularly during downturns.
-Including uncorrelated strategies alongside traditional portfolio elements meaningfully enhances diversification and strengthens the overall risk-return tradeoff, making the portfolio better.
-Most portfolios don’t include these strategies simply because they fall outside conventional allocations—and many advisors lack the tools or expertise to implement them well.
+A better portfolio is defined by its ability to deliver stronger returns for the level of risk taken—resulting in a more favorable risk-reward tradeoff.
+Traditional portfolios composed only of stocks and bonds can fall short of this standard, especially during periods of market stress when both asset classes may move in the same direction.
+True diversification requires incorporating assets or strategies that behave differently across a range of economic environments.
+Key diversifiers aim to improve portfolio outcomes by tapping into return streams that are less correlated with traditional holdings.

-Meaningful diversification improves a portfolio by reducing overall risk—lowering both volatility and potential drawdowns.
+As we've explained above, meaningful diversification improves a portfolio by reducing overall risk—lowering both volatility and drawdowns.
 However, part of what makes the portfolio better can also limit it: allocating to diversifying assets often means reducing exposure to traditional return drivers like stocks.
 While risk may decline substantially, returns can dip slightly—resulting in a more efficient portfolio, but one that may fall short of an investor’s original return goals.

-The solution is to make the portfolio bigger—scaling exposures efficiently to preserve the improved risk-return balance while targeting higher returns.
-This isn’t about taking on more risk indiscriminately—it’s about using tools that provide greater exposure per dollar invested, in a thoughtful, disciplined way.
+The solution is to make the portfolio biggerscaling exposures up to preserve the improved risk-return balance while targeting higher returns.
+This isn’t about taking on more risk indiscriminately—it’s about using tools –like capital efficient funds– that provide greater exposure per dollar invested, in a thoughtful, disciplined way.

-While "better" and "bigger" portfolios are designed to improve investing within public markets, even the most efficient public portfolio is limited by the universe it draws from.
-Today, private markets—long the domain of pensions, endowments, and other institutions—are increasingly accessible to individual investors and represent a compelling next step for many.
-Making a portfolio broader means including private market investments—assets not traded on public exchanges—such as private equity, private credit, private real estate, and infrastructure.
-These investments can offer higher return potential through an illiquidity premium, but that’s only part of the story.
-They also access different areas of the economy, provide unique drivers of return, and offer additional sources of diversification that can help reduce overall portfolio risk.
+While “better” and “bigger” portfolios can be built entirely within public markets, the larger the set of assets we can draw from, the more opportunity we have to enhance returns and improve diversification.
+Private markets—once the exclusive domain of pensions, endowments, and other institutions—are now increasingly accessible to individual investors and represent a compelling opportunity for many portfolios.
+Broadening a portfolio means including private market investments—assets not traded on public exchanges—such as private equity, private credit, private real estate, and infrastructure.
+These investments can offer the potential for higher returns in the form of an illiquidity premium, but that’s only part of the story.
+They also access different parts of the economy, provide unique drivers of return, and offer additional sources of diversification that can help reduce overall portfolio risk.
 While not appropriate for every dollar in a portfolio, they can play a powerful role for many investors—enhancing long-term growth, improving resilience, and building a more well-rounded foundation for compounding.

-We know market returns can fuel growth, but taxes quietly chip away at it.
-That’s why tax strategy should be embedded in the portfolio from the start—not treated as an afterthought.
-This includes not only placing the right assets in the right account types based on their tax characteristics, but also taking advantage of new opportunities to harvest losses, optimize capital gains treatment, and use innovative structures that can defer or even eliminate taxes altogether.
-These strategies represent the frontier of tax-aware investing.
-When integrated thoughtfully, they can significantly improve the returns investors keep—preserving and accelerating long-term compounding.
+Markets may fuel growth, but taxes quietly erode it.
+That’s why tax strategy should be embedded in the portfolio from the start—rather than treated as an afterthought.
+This includes not only placing the right assets in the right account types based on their tax characteristics, but also taking advantage of new opportunities to harvest losses, optimize capital gains treatment, and use innovative structures that can defer or potentially eliminate taxes.
+Some of these strategies represent the frontier of tax-aware investing.
+When integrated thoughtfully, they can significantly improve the returns investors keep—preserving wealth and accelerating long-term compounding.

 A Holistic Framework